VinEdw/phy-2540-expt-02/expt-02.typ

 ]

 $m_p$ is the mass of the piston & platform, taken from the label on the gas law apparatus.
-$D$ is the piston diameter, taken from the label on the gas law apparatus.
+$D$ is the piston diameter, also taken from the label on the gas law apparatus.

 Some constants that were needed in the analysis were the universal gas constant $R$ and the acceleration due to gravity $g$.
 Both values were taken from the lab manual.